kubazuch/inzynierka-ci-devops/docs/dev/WorkingWithTheRepository.md

 # Working with the Repository Guide

+## The repository file structure

+The repository follows the [`Canonical Project Structure`](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1204r0.html):
+1. No `include/` and `src/` split.
+2. All headers are included with `<>` and should follow the project name as directory prefix,  e.g. `<libhello/hello.hpp>`.
+3. The project's source directory can have subdirectories of its own to organize the code into components e.g. `<libhello/core/hello.hpp>`.
+4. Header and source files extensions are respectively `.hpp` and `.cpp`.
+5. No special characters other than `_` and `-` in the file and directories names.
+In our project we follow the `snake_case` as specified in [Google's cpp guide](https://google.github.io/styleguide/cppguide.html#File_Names).

+When adding new files remember to add them to the `CMake` into `add_(library|executable)` function.
+Without this step CMake will not recognize the files and the building process will fail.

 ## CMakePresets

 *CMake* presets allows for sharing settings with other people for common ways to configure a project.
 In